tock/tock/README.md

 ### Learn How Tock Works

 Tock is documented in the [doc](doc) folder.
-Read through the guides there to learn about the overview and design of Tock, its implementation and much more.
+Read through the guides there to learn about the overview and design of Tock, its implementation, and much more.